Nemin32/Nemin32.github.io/other/_posts/2019-01-12-facility_trivia.md

 ---
 title: Facility trivia
-summary: Interesting facts about the placees Abe visits in Exoddus
+summary: Interesting facts about the placees Abe visits in Exoddus.
 ---

 # Facility trivia